Previous Next

 The relationship between periodontitis and cardiovascular disease (CVD) has been extensively studied, but the role of biological ageing in this relationship remains poorly understood.

-This study sought to elucidate the causal association between periodontitis, CVD and biological ageing.
+This study seeks to elucidate the causal association between periodontitis, CVD and biological ageing.

 The authors included 3269 participants in the National Health and Nutrition Survey (2009-2014) with diagnostic information on periodontitis and cardiovascular events.